vincoss/gnu.licensing/src/Gnu.Licensing.DevResources/Readme.txt

 	see the device info sample
 	if show attributes then user can see AppId on device then know what device use particular activation
 TODO: public int MaxActivations { get; set; } = 5;
+if user get 2 licenses the must have license registration for each???

 ## Enable SSL on localhost|help
 dotnet dev-certs https --help